 Karma Campers are outdoorsy, adventurous people.
 You want to camp like Banff locals, wake up to beautiful views, and explore off the beaten path.
 That’s why you always ask us: “Can you stay anywhere overnight in Banff?”

-The short answer is no, Parks Canada only allows RVs and tents in designated campgrounds.
-Technically, though, there are places where you can disappear for the evening without anyone noticing.
-Read that blog post for all the details.
+The short answer is: Parks Canada only allows RVs and tents in designated campgrounds.
+However, we have heard from Guests that there are places where you can disappear for the evening without anyone noticing.

-Here, we’ll break down the best official places to park your van for the night.
+In this post, we’ll break down the best official places to park your campervan for the night.
 The hidden gems are worth the trek, but the following spots are safe bets!

-Check out the Banff RV Guide for a map and parking tips.
+Check out the Banff RV Guide for a map and parking tips if you’re in town for the day.

 Choose a Parks Canada campground